-There are guidelines for GPs to help them decide who needs to see a specialist for suspected bile duct cancer.
+Depending on your symptoms your GP can refer you to a specialist.
+There are guidelines to help them decide who needs to see a specialist for suspected bile duct cancer.